 If a kid so wants to learn that he’ll walk three hours to get to the nearest schoolhouse, someone ought to be there when he shows up to teach him something.

-We’ve been trying to support these little schools over the past few years.
+We’ve tried to support these little schools over the years.
 We’ve donated books, computers, and other materials and supplies.
 It’s been a well-intentioned but ad-hoc, irregular, and, I realize, far from comprehensive effort.

 A Main Priority For This Year

 As we’ve done with all our overseas operations over the past three decades, we’ll begin small and let things evolve organically.
 To start, the Student Center will offer English-language classes, computer literacy classes, after-school tutoring, and a lending library.

 Of all the plans I’ve made for this New Year, this is the one I’m most excited about.